 The number of places for the application subject Biology are limited and are awarded by the Dean of Studies Mathematics (Prof. Siller).
 In the past, the maximum number has never been exhausted!

 - Those interested in the field of Biology have to register at the Department of Mathematics (Mathematics (East), Room 00.016, morning) until the Thursday of the first week of the lecture period of the respective semester (i.e. in the winter semester 2019/2020 by October 17).

 - At the end of the registration deadline, the available places will be awarded depending on the grade of the graduation, the progress of the course and the receipt of the application.
 A once granted admission for the field of application Biology remains for the following semesters until the completion of the study program or a change of study program.

 - Admission is forfeited if you do not attend an event in the application subject Biology at the latest in the third semester, or if you do not take any further modules in biology for more than two semesters.

 Regardless of a decision of the Dean of Studies, please go to the Student Council Biology before the beginning of the semester to be divided into exercise groups (if you do not have any timetable overlaps).

 The compulsory area consists of 21 ECTS.
 This means that at least 9 ECTS have to be selected from the elective area.

-There are no mandatory modules in the geography application field.
+There are no mandatory modules in the application field Geography.
 All modules must therefore be taken from the elective area.

 There are no compulsory modules in the application subject Philosophy.
 All modules must therefore be taken from the elective area.

 The compulsory area consists of 14 ECTS.
-From the elective area Physics 1 are 3-9 ECTS, from the block Physics 2 7-13 ECTS to choose.
+From the elective area Physics 1 there are 3-9 ECTS, from the block Physics 2 7-13 ECTS to be chosen.